mvroomen/portfolio/README.md

 Final project: Part I, Part II, & Part III

 # That's all for now folks!
-## Below, check out this helpful guide my professor included in this reposity template!
+## Below, check out this helpful guide my professor included in this repository template!

-# How to add an assingment and associated links!
+## How to add an assingment and associated links!
 ## Assignment: [Visualizing overnment Debt](visualizing-government-debt)
 For this assignment, make sure you set up and link to a new page.
 This page is linking to a new Markdown document called `visualizing-government-debt.md`.
 For links to Markdown files in your repository, you can just include the name of the page without the `.md` extension.